Chess67 vs Chess Nut

 Formats & reportingSwiss, round robin, double round robin, and quads; USCF tiebreaks and rating report export; FIDE TRF preparationSwiss and round robin with manual overrides; US Chess ratings data and report preparation

-Best forScholastic clubs that also want memberships, a storefront, and member history in the same productScholastic clubs that want family-friendly registration and pairings
+Best forScholastic clubs that also want a storefront, a coach marketplace, and deep member history in the same productScholastic clubs that want family-friendly registration and pairings

 *Free to use means no base subscription: publish events, run tournaments, and manage members at $0.
 Chess67 takes a 2% platform fee only on sales processed through Chess67; merchant processing fees are separate.
+Eligible nonprofits may qualify for Stripe's discounted nonprofit processing rates where available.
 The optional PayPal add-on gives a 0% platform fee on PayPal and eligible Venmo sales while active.
-Full details on the pricing page.
+Full details on the pricing page, and Stripe's nonprofit-pricing details are available from Stripe.

 Venmo appears only where PayPal marks it eligible: US merchant and buyer, USD checkout, supported browser/device, and the Venmo app installed.
 PayPal eligibility docs